Burhanuddin Qasmi

-Mohammad Burhanuddin Qasmi (born 5 March 1971) is an Indian Islamic scholar, educator, writer, and poet.
+Mohammad Burhanuddin Qasmi (born 5 March 1971), also known as MB.
+Qasmi or M. Burhanuddin Qasmi, is an Indian Islamic scholar, educator, writer, and poet.
 He is the Director of the Markazul Ma'arif Education and Research Centre (MMERC) in Mumbai, an institution that trains madrasa graduates in English language and modern disciplines.
 He is also the founding editor of the English monthly magazine Eastern Crescent and a regular commentator on socio-religious and political issues affecting Indian Muslims.

 Qasmi has authored books and essays in English, Urdu, and Bengali, and has been an active voice in national and international forums addressing issues of education, interfaith harmony, media bias, minority rights, and the intersection of tradition and modernity in Muslim communities.

 Early life and education

 Mohammad Burhanuddin Qasmi was born in Kakanimara village in Karimganj district, Assam, India.
 He acquired his Fazilat (Islamic theology degree) from Darul Uloom Deoband (1988–1994), where he studied Islamic jurisprudence, Qur'anic exegesis, Hadith, Arabic literature, and Islamic history.
-He later completed a Diploma in English Language and Literature from MMERC (1994–1997), and earned a Master’s degree (MA) in English Literature from Maulana Azad National Urdu University (MANUU), Hyderabad, in 2011.
+He later completed a Diploma in English Language and Literature from MMERC (1994–1997), and earned a Master's degree (MA) in English Literature from Maulana Azad National Urdu University (MANUU), Hyderabad, in 2011.

 Career

 Qasmi began his career in Islamic education and journalism in the mid-1990s.
-After completing his English diploma at MMERC, he briefly served in 1997 as Director at the Islamic Centre in Lucknow, established by Maulana Salman Husaini Nadwi.
-In 1998, he was appointed as Director of the Markazul Ma'arif Education and Research Centre (MMERC) in Mumbai, an institute founded by Badruddin Ajmal to train madrasa graduates in English and modern subjects.
+After completing his English diploma at MMERC, he briefly served in 1997 as Director at the Islamic Centre in Lucknow, established by Salman Husaini Nadwi.
+In 1998, he was appointed as Director of the MMERC in Mumbai, an institute founded by Badruddin Ajmal to train madrasa graduates in English and modern subjects.

 During his student years, Qasmi developed an interest in English journalism and launched a newsletter from the Islamic Centre in Lucknow.
-After joining MMERC, he founded the English magazine Eastern Crescent in May 2006, which features content related to Islam, education, and socio-political issues.
-According to sources, it has gained recognition for both content and presentation among English-language Islamic publications in India.

 He launched the English magazine Eastern Crescent in May 2006, which regularly features articles on Islamic thought, education, and contemporary socio-political issues.

 He described MMERC as a unique institution that blends traditional Islamic scholarship with modern disciplines by preparing madrasa graduates in English and contemporary subjects.
 According to Qasmi, the goal is to enable them to engage meaningfully with the wider world while maintaining their religious identity.

 In addition to his academic and editorial responsibilities, Qasmi has been active in public discourse on minority rights and national unity.
 He has spoken at various national and international platforms addressing issues such as secularism, extremism, and the integration of Indian Muslims into the national mainstream.
 He often emphasizes the need for academic and economic empowerment of the community and advocates for responsible engagement with media and civil society.